gardenlinux/package-build/README.md

    git checkout <VERSION>
    ```
 2. Apply modifications or backport patches from main
 3. Increment the version suffix.
 The GitHub action job which created the `<VERSION>gardenlinux0` tag automatically added a `version_suffix=gardenlinux0` line to the `prepare_source` script.
 Simply increment this suffix.
+In certain scenarios you might want to backport this to an older GardenLinux version; in this case you will need to also update the _.containerfile_ and use the proper one; e.g. _ghcr.io/gardenlinux/repo-debian-snapshot@sha256:3577da968aa41816bf255e189925c6c67df1266effe800a7d0cd66cddc5760ca_ for version 1443.
 4. Push the branch
    ```
    git push origin <VERSION>